adobe/spectrum-css/README.md

 AdobeSpectrum.loadIcons('icons/spectrum-icons.svg');
 ```

-***NOTE**: the following link is internal-to-Adobe-only*

 You can then use the icons in your app.
-Visit the [Spectrum CSS icon list](https://git.corp.adobe.com/pages/Spectrum/spectrum-css/icons/) and click on any icon to get the markup.
+Visit the [Spectrum CSS icon list](http://opensource.adobe.com/spectrum-css/icons/) and click on any icon to get the markup.

 ### Swapping out icons sets for scaling